masood/2024-pets-privacy-labels-policies/README.md

 We provide a demo notebook (`dataset.ipynb`) that demonstrates accessing and downloading the App Store and Privacy Policy data (from crawls in Jan 2024).
 The notebook downloads the data from HuggingFace.
-We show example code to parse the downloaded data and to generate comparison figures (e.g., Privacy Types [Fig. 4], Purposes [Fig. 5]) similar to those we include in our paper.
+We show example code to parse the downloaded data and to generate comparison figures (e.g., Privacy Types, Purposes) similar to those we include in our paper.